Equestrian vaulting: Competition

-In competitive vaulting, vaulters compete as individuals, pairs (pas-de-deux) and teams.
-Beginning vaulters compete in walk while experienced vaulters compete in canter.
-The vaulting horse moves in a minimum 15-metre diameter circle and is directed by a lunger (or "longeur") who stands in the center.
-In competitive vaulting, the rider and horse will both be judged on a scale from 1 to 10.
+In competitive vaulting, vaulters compete as individuals, pairs (pas-de-deux) and Squad, (six vaulters, with up to three at a time on the horse).
+Beginning vaulters compete in walk while advanced vaulters compete at canter.
+The vaulting horse moves on a 30 meter circle and is connected to the lunger (or "longeur") via a lunge line, and who stands in the center.
+In competitive vaulting, the longeur, vaulter and horse are all judged on a scale from 1 to 10 with harmony, rhythm and "consideration of the horse" being the most important factors.

 Vaulting competitions consist of compulsory exercises and choreographed freestyle exercises done to music.
 There are seven compulsory exercises: mount, basic seat, flag, mill, scissors, stand and flank.
 Each exercise is scored on a scale from 0 to 10.
 Horses also receive a score and are judged on the quality of their movement as well as their behavior.

 Vaulters compete in team, pas-de-deux and individual categories.
-An individual freestyle (also known as Kür) is a 1-minute program, the pas-de-deux kür is 2 minutes while the team is 4 minutes.
-They are all choreographed to music.
+An individual freestyle (formerly known as Kür) is a 1-minute program, the pas-de-deux is 2 minutes, and squad, (formerly known as "team"), is 4 minutes, all choreographed to music.
 The components of a freestyle vaulting routine may include mounts and dismounts, handstands, kneeling and standing and aerial moves such jumps, leaps and tumbling skills.
 However, many of these skills are only seen in the highest levels.
 A typical routine for a child or beginner will more likely contain variations on simple kneels and planks.
 Teams also carry, lift, or even toss another vaulter in the air.
-Judging is based on technique, performance, form, difficulty, balance, security, and consideration of the horse; the horse is also scored, taking up 25% of the total score.
+Judging is based on technique, performance, form, difficulty, balance, security, and consideration of the horse; the horse is also scored, taking up 30% of the total score.

-Vaulting horses are not saddled but wear a surcingle (or a roller) and a thick back pad.
-The surcingle has special handles which aid the vaulter in performing certain moves as well as leather loops called "cossack stirrups".
+Vaulting horses wear a surcingle (or a roller), in lieu of a saddle, and a thick back pad.
+The surcingle has special handles which aid the vaulter in performing certain moves as well as leather loops called "cossack loops".
 The horse wears a bridle and side reins.
-The lunge line is usually attached to the inside bit ring.
+The lunge line is attached to the inside bit ring.

-Vaulting horses typically move on the left rein (counterclockwise), but in some competitions the horse canters in the other direction.
-Two-phase classes of competition also work the horse to the right.
+Vaulting horses are worked in both directions, at walk, trot or canter, with most advanced competition primarily to the left and always at canter.
+Two-phase, and other classes of competition also work the horse to the right.
 While many European clubs do not compete to the right, they still work at home evenly both directions, believing this benefits the horse and the vaulter.

-The premier vaulting competitions are the biannual World and Continental Championships and the World Equestrian Games (WEG) held every four years.
+The premier vaulting competitions are the biannual World Junior & Senior Championships and the World Equestrian Games (WEG) held every four years.
 In many countries, vaulting associations organize and sponsor national, regional and local events every year.
 In 2011 there were at least 24 countries with such organisations.